ibm-cloud-docs/cephaas/administrators.md

 With the Resource controller (RC) API and CLI, you can set and manage the service-specific attributes by using the '–parameters' flag for inputs, which is a volatile attribute.

-You must have an 'Administrator' and 'Editor' role to create the service instance.
+You must have an 'Administrator', 'Operator' and 'Editor' role to create the service instance.
 {: note}

+To create a deployment, you must have the `Subscription Plan ID`, `Satallite CRN` and `Order ID` handy.
+You can get the Plan ID from the [Global Catalog](https://globalcatalog.cloud.ibm.com/).
+To locate your satallite CRN, click on the **hamburger menu > Resource list > satallite location**.
+{: requirement}

 ### Creating deployments by using CLI
 {: #creating-deployment-cli}
 {: cli}

-To create a deployment, you must have the Subscription Plan ID and satallite CRN handy.
-You can get the Plan ID from the [Global Catalog](https://globalcatalog.cloud.ibm.com/).
-To locate your satallite CRN, click on the **hamburger menu > Resource list > satallite location**.
-{: requirement}

 1. First, make sure that you have an API key.
 Get it from [IBM Cloud Identity and Access Management](https://cloud.ibm.com/iam/apikeys).